roc-11/wsl-quiz/README.md

 - A backup of 'Lato' and sans-serif are applied in case of failure.
 - [Rubik](https://fonts.google.com/specimen/Rubik) is used for the leaderboard table.

 Palanquin Dark is used for title headings, while Roboto is used for almost all other text (aside from Rubik on the leaderboard).
-Both were imported from[Google Fonts](https://fonts.google.com/).
+Both were imported from [Google Fonts](https://fonts.google.com/).

 #### Imagery